dukky/TicTacToeAI/README.md

 ===========
 A tic tac toe/noughts and crosses framework/AI written in Java.

-Bot currently only makes random moves and will probably be entirely rewritten before actual AI is implemented.
+Bot currently has minimal AI and will make random moves unless it can make a winning move.
 Current system is based off a tutorial.